Wondering how to decorate for Christmas? Follow these simple ideas and tips for decking the halls this holiday season!

-And let me clear something up right now.
+And let me clear something up first, though!
 One of my sweet readers asked me the other day how to make her home “magazine-worthy.”
 And while we all love a beautiful, pretty home, a “magazine-worthy” home is just that.
 It’s worthy of a magazine page or a pin on Pinterest.

-Y’all, I clean my rear end off to get my home “blog-worthy” in order to take pictures of it.
-I also have spent 4 years learning tips and tricks to make a pretty picture with the decor in my home.
+Listen, I clean my butt off to get my home “blog-worthy” in order to take pictures of it.
+I also have spent 9 years learning tips and tricks to make a pretty picture with the holiday decor in my home.
 I can guarantee you that there is clutter just outside the camera frame.
 Every stinkin’ time.

-I can also guarantee that my home looks like it does on camera for about 15.2 seconds before the pillows are thrown on the floor and my 2-year-old has dumped popcorn under the Christmas tree and has removed 4 Christmas ornaments to play with (not the glass ones, of course.)
+I can also guarantee that my home looks like it does on camera for about 15.2 seconds before the pillows are thrown on the floor, my kid has dumped popcorn under the Christmas tree and has removed 4 Christmas ornaments for play time.

 Good.
 Glad we got that out of the way. 😉